 In the case outlines that follow, each party is represented by an attorney.
 But this often is not the case, especially in limited jurisdiction courts.
 People may represent themselves in court without an attorney as long as they follow court rules.
 They often are called pro per, pro se, or self-represented litigants.

-PLEASE NOTE: This guide is intended to give a general overview of the Arizona court system and its procedures.
-Not all cases proceed as outlined here.
+While this guide is intended to give a general overview of the Arizona court system and its procedures, not all cases proceed as outlined here.

 Case Processing in Limited Jurisdiction Courts

 Limited jurisdiction courts usually process criminal cases as follows.

 1. Initial Appearance – This is the defendant’s first appearance in court, and the defendant is advised of the charges.
 The judge appoints an attorney if the defendant cannot afford one.

 2. Arraignment – The defendant appears in court to enter a plea of guilty or not guilty.
 Many limited jurisdiction courts combine the initial appearance and the arraignment.

 3. Trial – If the defendant pleads not guilty, a trial is held.
 The judge—or at the defendant’s request, a jury—can hear evidence on the charges and find the defendant guilty or not guilty.